Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: On Deep Boolean Function Learnability

-A body of empirical work followed the positive theoretical results on the learnability of boolean functions: \cite{Miller1999empirical} shows that parity and multiplier functions are efficiently learnable, \cite{franco2004generalization,Franco2006generaliz,franco2006influence} study complexity metrics that related to the the generalisation abilities of boolean functions implemented via neural networks, \cite{franco2006subiratsoptimal,franco2008subiratsnew} and \cite{zhang2003bounds} show algorithms for learning boolean circuits with thresholding neural networks, while \cite{prasad2009investigating} studies pre-processing techniques for using ANNs to learn boolean circuits and in \cite{beg2008applicability} they study approximating a boolean function's complexity using an ANN. \cite{Pan2016expressiv} showcases how neural networks with ReLU activation implement boolean functions much more compactly than with threshold linear units.
-However, to the best of our knowledge, this is the first study on the learnability using neural networks on boolean formulas encoding combinatorial optimisation problems and on the relation of learnability and constrainedness of random 3-CNFs.
+A body of empirical work followed the (positive) theoretical results on the learnability of boolean functions: \citet{Miller1999empirical} shows that parity and multiplier functions are efficiently learnable, \citet{franco2004generalization,Franco2006generaliz,franco2006influence} analyse complexity metrics related to the generalisation abilities of boolean functions implemented via neural networks, \citet{franco2006subiratsoptimal,franco2008subiratsnew} and \citet{zhang2003bounds} propose algorithms for learning boolean circuits with thresholding neural networks, while \citet{prasad2009investigating} study pre-processing techniques for using ANNs to learn boolean circuits, while \citet{beg2008applicability} studies approximating boolean functions' complexity using ANNs. \citet{Pan2016expressiv} showcases how ANNs with ReLU activation implement boolean functions much more compactly than with threshold linear units, and \citet{Daniely2017sgd} analyses how stochastic gradient descent learns function classes that comprise a relevant fraction of functions that are polytime PAC learnable.
+However, to the best of our knowledge, this is the first study on the learnability using neural networks on boolean formulas encoding combinatorial optimization problems and on the relation of learnability and constrainedness of random 3-CNFs.